radcamp/radcamp.github.io/AF-Biota/02_ipyrad_partI_CLI.md

   10 fastq files loaded to 10 Samples.
 ```

-There are 4 main parts to this step:
+## In-depth operations of running an ipyrad step
+Any time ipyrad is invoked it performs a few housekeeping operations:

-1. Create a new assembly.
-Since this is our first time running any steps we need to initialize our assembly.
+1. Load the assembly object - Since this is our first time running any steps we need to initialize our assembly.
-2. Start the parallel cluster. ipyrad uses a parallelization library called ipyparallel.
+2. Start the parallel cluster - ipyrad uses a parallelization library called ipyparallel.
 Every time we start a step we fire up the parallel clients.
 This makes your assemblies go **smokin'** fast.
-3. Actually import the raw data.
+3. Do the work - Actually perform the work of the requested step(s) (in this case loading in sample reads).
-4. Save the state of the assembly.
+4. Save, clean up, and exit -  Save the state of the assembly, and spin down the ipyparallel cluster.

 As a convenience ipyrad internally tracks the state of all your steps in your
 current assembly, so at any time you can ask for results by invoking the `-r` flag.